spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Overview

-The Private Cloud Gateway (PCG) enables support for isolated private cloud or data center environments.
+The Private Cloud Gateway (PCG) enables support for private cloud or data center environments.
 You can set up the cloud gateway as a single-node or three-node cluster based on your requirements for high availability (HA).
 <br />

 <InfoBox>